Denver Outdoor Places Program

 About

-Denver’s Outdoor Places Program builds on the success of the temporary outdoor dining program used by local businesses during the pandemic.
-While the temporary program was created in May 2020 to help restaurants and bars safely expand their serving capacity during the height of the COVID-19 pandemic, the permanent program currently in development will allow these and other businesses to use private and public space for outdoor operations after the temporary program ends.
+Denver’s Outdoor Places Program was built on the success of the temporary outdoor dining program used by local businesses during the pandemic.
+While the temporary program was created in May 2020 to help restaurants and bars safely expand their serving capacity during the height of the COVID-19 pandemic, the permanent program allows these and other businesses to use private and public space for outdoor operations moving forward.
+The temporary program is no longer active.
+All businesses must apply through the Outdoor Places Program to operate an outdoor patio.

-There are four different patio types that will each receive their own program requirements:
+There are four different patio types that each received their own program requirements:

 • Above Curb Patios (public sidewalk area, tree lawns)